Don’t Feed the Algae

 Health Impacts

-So, where are all the excess nutrients coming from?
+Where are all the excess nutrients coming from?

 Some of the major sources of nutrient pollution (phosphorous and nitrogen) in the St. Johns River: